sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/3000 - portfolio.md

 hidden: false
 ---

-Sometimes a single PDF file contains multiple documents (a PDF "portfolio").
-For example, a PDF portfolio might contain an invoice, a tax document, and a contract.
+Sometimes a single file contains multiple documents (a "portfolio").
+For example, a portfolio file might contain an invoice, a tax document, and a contract.

 In this case, it's best practice to extract each document using its appropriate document type, rather than trying to fit them all into one document type (which would break any [validations](doc:validate-extractions) you write for the doc type).
 For example, use an "income tax" doc type and an "invoice" doc type, rather than creating a "combined_tax_and_invoice" doc type.